 A court reporter is a person who deals with transcribing oral texts, those can be meetings, speeches, legal proceedings, court testimony, etc. Usually, the rate of transcribing may exceed 230 words per minute and it is reporter’s responsibility to make sure that everything is recorded accurately and precisely as that information is often critical for the legal proceedings and administrative activities for which it supports.

 This is a challenging career, which can be both exciting and rewarding.
-However, it requires strong attention to detail, high concentration, and patience.
+However, it requires a strong attention to detail, high concentration, and patience.
 Let us have a look at each career opportunity that provides the field of court reporting:

 - Court reporters.
 Those professionals work in courtrooms and make verbatim records of proceedings.
 They use stenograph machines with the help of which they transcribe every single word of the proceeding, as every single word should have an official record.
 Courtroom reporters work with one specific judge and they are an inseparable part of every legal team.